 I started my academic journey as a professor in the fall of 2017; soon after, we found out that we were pregnant with our first child, which would be due at the end of my first academic year.
 The unplanned timing seemed perfect, as I would be able to focus on my academic responsibilities from August to April and then focus on my daughter during the summer, when my responsibilities would be a fraction of what they had been in the school year.
 Although my university does not have maternity leave policies set in place, I was able to reduce my workload and focus on my newborn daughter, giving her my complete love and attention.
-I believed I successfully achieve work-life balance and was able to be a good mother and a successful academic (Castle and Woloshyn; Houpalainen and Satama; Isgro and Castañeda).
+I believed I successfull academic (Castle and Woloshyn; Houpalainen and Satama; Isgro and Castañeda).
 I eagerly anticipated maternity leave and was so eager to relive these moments of early motherhood with our second daughter in March 2020.